Signed in as:

 This quilting group meets monthly to create quilts for veterans in the Quad City Area.
 Many of our members participate in this project at the QofV monthly meeting, as well as sewing or quilting at home.
 Members with long-arm machines donate the quilting.
 Non-members of the MVQG are invited to attend and participate in this project.

 In 2021, the Quilts of Valor group awarded 262 quilts with more than 2,000 volunteer hours donated!
-In total so far our QoV has awarded 1895 quilts.
+206 quilts were awarded in 2022 with 2,400 volunteer hours donated.
+In total so far our QoV has awarded 2101 quilts.

 Here are more fun facts: